bluzDK/bluz-docs/docs/tutorials/gateway_getting_started.md

 - Only 1K of RAM is available to the user app
 - The System.sleep(SLEEP_MODE_CPU) is not available or necessary in the user app
 - There is no RGB LED for the nrf51822 on the gateway shield

+Further, it is advised that no code be placed in the loop() function.
+This can block the gateway shield from working properly.

+The bluz console can be used to claim gateway shields, update their firmware to the newest version, and program Particle devices to work with them.